brandur/sorg/content/nanoglyphs-drafts/008-actix.md

 ![Rust](/assets/images/nanoglyphs/008-actix/rust@2x.jpg)

+You're reading the first 2020 edition of _Nanoglyph_, an experimental newsletter on software.
+If you're viewing it on the web, as usual you can subscribe [here](/newsletter).

+TODO

 ---

 Many in the web development community will already be familiar with the TechEmpower [web framework benchmarks](https://www.techempower.com/benchmarks/) which pit various web frameworks in various languages against each other.